 The objective of actively managed domestic stock investments is long-term capital appreciation by investing in publicly traded stocks of primarily U.S. based companies.
-Monies are invested in a portfolio of large company value stocks and a portfolio of large company growth stocks.
+Monies are invested in a portfolio of large company Value stocks, large company Growth stocks, and small company Growth stocks.
 Since historical rates of return for value and growth strategies have been negatively correlated, this allows for further diversification and focused selection of investments.
 Value investing derives its returns from the market's tendency to periodically undershoot a stock's fair value and then eventually correct to fair value.
 Growth stock returns accrue from longer-term broad themes from which companies evolve that will grow faster than the economy.
 Both portfolios are diversified among various securities and industries.